forcedotcom/sfdx-core/messages/core.md

 # invalidSfdxAuthUrlError

-Invalid SFDX auth URL.
+Invalid SFDX authorization URL.
 Must be in the format "force://<clientId>:<clientSecret>:<refreshToken>@<instanceUrl>".
-Note that the "instanceUrl" inside the SFDX auth URL doesn\'t include a protocol ("https://").
+Note that the "instanceUrl" inside the SFDX authorization URL doesn\'t include the protocol ("https://").
+Run "org display --target-org" on an org to see an example of an SFDX authorization URL.

 # orgDataNotAvailableError